Where Danger Lives: Plot

-In Postville, Arizona, they are taken to the sheriff, but only because Jeff is not wearing a beard for the town's "Wild West Whiskers Week".
+In Postville, Arizona, they are taken to the sheriff, but only because Jeff is not wearing a beard for the town's "Wild West Whiskers Week."
 After Margo claims they are on their way to Mexico to get married, the police chief tells them marriages are a Postville specialty and insists they get wed there.
 In their honeymoon suite, Margo hears a radio broadcast about them that discloses she has been undergoing psychiatric treatment.
 After the couple sneaks away, the police chief identifies Margo from a photograph and alerts the border patrol.
 It is revealed that Lannington was smothered to death with a pillow.

 In a border town, the fugitives sell Margo's $9,000 bracelet to a pawnbroker for $1,000.
 Seeing they are anxious to avoid the police, he sends them to theater owner Milo DeLong, who offers to smuggle them into Mexico for $1,000.
 As they wait, Jeff's left side becomes paralyzed.
 He realizes that Margo is mentally unstable and that she killed her husband; he decides not to go to Mexico.
-When he tries to stop Margo from leaving, she knocks him down and then smothers him; however, he is only rendered unconscious.
-He drags himself downstairs and to the border crossing.
+When he tries to stop Margo from leaving, she knocks him down and then smothers him, leaving him for dead; however, he is only rendered unconscious.
+Awaking, he drags himself downstairs and to the border crossing.
 When Margo sees him coming, she pulls her pistol out of her purse and starts shooting at him.
 The police return fire, fatally wounding her.
 The police consider Jeff an accomplice to Lannington's murder, but before she dies she not only says she acted alone, but that Jeff "didn't even have sense enough to know."

 While in hospital recovering, Jeff asks his doctor, "Can I send flowers to San Francisco?"
-The doctor says, "I think so," steps out into the hall and sends Julie in to see him.
+The doctor says, "I think so," steps out into the hall, and sends Julie in to see him.